InnovAnon-Inc/cpuminer-yescrypt/README.md

      * Mac OS X added AVX support in the 10.6.8 update.
      * Windows supports AVX starting from Windows 7 SP1 and Windows Server 2008 R2 SP1.
    * The configure script outputs a warning if the assembler doesn't support some instruction sets.
 In that case, the miner can still be built, but unavailable optimizations are left off.
+ * PPC:
+   * It's been hacked to compile on PPC.
+No special optimizations.
+See build.sh for more information.

 Usage instructions
 ==================